 CSA STAR LEVEL 3: Continuous Monitoring

-As noted on the CSA website, CSA is still defining the Level 3 Continuous Monitoring requirements.
-Although, for this reason, AWS cannot determine alignment, AWS does provide customers with the tools they need to meet continuous monitoring requirements.
-Customers can leverage the AWS Security by Design (SbD) program by providing control responsibilities outlines, the automation of security baselines, the configuration of security and the customer audit of controls for AWS customer infrastructure, operating systems, services and applications running in AWS.
-This standardized, automated, prescriptive and repeatable design can be deployed for common use cases, security standards and audit requirements across multiple industries and workloads.
-For more information visit the Security by Design page.
+AWS provides customers with the tools they need to meet continuous monitoring requirements.
+CSA is still defining the Level 3 Continuous Monitoring requirements, so there is no available certification to determine alignment.
+However, customers can use the AWS Security by Design (SbD) program to provide control responsibilities outlines, the automation of security baselines, the configuration of security, and the customer audit of controls for AWS customer infrastructure, operating systems, services, and applications running in AWS.
+This standardized, automated, prescriptive, and repeatable design can be deployed for common use cases, security standards, and audit requirements across multiple industries and workloads.
+For more information, see the AWS Security by Design webpage.